Automattic/mongoose/README.md

 ### Schema gotcha

-`type`, when used in schema has special meaning within Mongoose.
-If your schema requires using `type` as a nested property you must use object notation:
+_type_, when used in a schema has special meaning within Mongoose.
+If your schema requires using _type_ as a nested property you must use object notation:

     new Schema({
         broken: { type: Boolean }